-No notch: The iPhone 14 could come with a notch-less display, and we hope they bear fruit.
-Rumor has it this could be replaced with a punch-hole, but we'd like too see an under-display camera so long as it didn't impact imaging or Face ID performance.
+No notch: The iPhone 14 could come with a notch-less display, and we hope all the rumors we're hearing are accurate.
+We'd like too see an under-display camera so long as it didn't impact imaging or Face ID performance.

 Touch ID: We’d be rather confident that Apple will bring back Touch ID for the iPhone 14, even if it doesn't happen via an in-display sensor.
 Perhaps the side-mounted power button could have a Touch ID sensor integrated into it like the one on the iPad Air.